Moulding and Casting

 - Demonstrate workflows used in mould design, construction and casting

-- Explained how you designed your 3D mould and created your rough and finish toolpaths for machining
+- Documented how you designed your 3D mould and created your rough and finish toolpaths for machining, including machine settings

 - Shown how you made your mould and cast the parts